 The Top 5 Injuries Common In Dog Owners

-I thought I’ do this article on the top ten injuries you can get from owning a dog.
+I thought I’d do this article on the top ten injuries common in dog owners.

 Now although dog owners tend to be healthier, report increased happiness and are less likely to get, heart disease, cancer or stroke that are also some downsides.